 If you have any questions related to public safety at commencement, please contact Emmanuel College Campus Safety at 617-735-9710 or Jack Kelly, Director of Campus Safety by emailing firstname.lastname@example.org.

-Tickets will be available to students with a College identification card in the Office of the Registrar in the Administration Building, Room 340, beginning Tuesday, April 22, 2014.
+Tickets will be available for to students, who are eligible for graduation upon completion of the spring semester, or who have been approved to attend the ceremony, with a College identification card in the Office of the Registrar in the Administration Building, Room 340, beginning Monday, April 24, 2017.